Treeki/CMap/README.markdown

 - nicer look
 - saving of scroll position when resizing
 - FBJ flag display
-- a way to jump to a specific shape number
 - a way to open up a temporary larger picker, similar to DreamEd's
 - a shortcut for selecting "no object" (or wall, region, etc) without scrolling to the top of the list